Mike2147483647/birdwing-labelling/README.md

 There should be 4 files, 1 npy and 3 csv in `../src/birdwinglabel/data`, supplied by Lydia.
 Download the project here and in your project directory, run `pip install .` to install `birdwinglabel` as a package.
 Mainly, use `pip install -e .`  for editing.

+Be sure to run `crossreference.py` and `labellingcrossrefdata.py` in `../src/birdwinglabel/dataprocessing`.
+They produce datasets in `.pkl` format for training in `../src/birdwinglabel/MLP` and `../src/birdwinglabel/Transformers`

 ## Project Description

 We want to learn the geometry of morphing bird wings.
 However, due to limited resources, semi-automatic methods are used to label the raw data.
-To reduce the amount of labour involved, we wish to model the labels probailistically and bring the labelling process to be fully automated.
+To reduce the amount of labour involved, we wish to model the labels probabilistically and bring the labelling process to be fully automated.

 ## Data Description